Chiropractic D.C.

 The Doctor of Chiropractic Program (DCP) admits students whose goals, abilities, and character are consistent with the DCP's mission, and who have completed a baccalaureate degree at an institution(s) accredited by an agency recognized by the U.S. Department of Education or an equivalent foreign agency.
 The overall GPA minimum requirement for admittance to the DPC must be a 2.50 /4.0.

 Ninety (90) hours will include a minimum of 24 semester hours in life and physical science courses, of which 12 semester hours must include laboratory course work.
-This 24 credit hours may include, but not be limited to, courses in general biology, human anatomy, physiology, general chemistry, biochemistry, physics, biomechanics and kinesiology.
+This 24 credit hours may include, but not be limited to, courses in general biology, human anatomy, physiology, general chemistry, biochemistry, physics, biomechanics, and kinesiology.
 These science courses will provide an adequate background for success in the DCP.
 The student's undergraduate preparation also includes a well-rounded general education program in the humanities and social sciences, and other coursework deemed relevant by the DCP for students to successfully complete the DCP curriculum.
 The minimum GPA for these 90 hours must be no less than 3.0 on a 4.0 scale.

 A life science includes any branch of science that studies living organisms, their organization, life processes, and relationships to their environment.
-This would include areas of study such as, biology, ecology, medicine, anthropology, anatomy, physiology, microbiology and other similar areas of study.
+This would include areas of study such as, biology, ecology, medicine, anthropology, anatomy, physiology, microbiology, and other similar areas of study.
 A physical science includes any branch of science that studies the nature and properties of energy and nonliving matter.
 This would include areas of study such as, physics, chemistry, astronomy, mathematics, statistics, and geology.
-Included in the list of acceptable science classes are those that combine these areas of study such as kinesiology, exercise science and biomechanics.
+Included in the list of acceptable science classes are those that combine these areas of study such as kinesiology, exercise science, and biomechanics.

 Applicants may be offered a conditional admittance in the case where the bachelor's degree will be completed prior to enrollment, or the student is enrolled in required pre-requisite courses.
 Students who have prior graduate-level coursework must demonstrate a minimum 2.5 graduate GPA to be considered for admission into the DCP.
 Students who have been dismissed from a chiropractic program, including D'Youville's Doctor of Chiropractic Program, will not be considered for admission to the DCP.